insspb/geocoder3/docs/source/development/documentation.md

 # Documentation guide

-## New documentation strandards
+## New documentation standards

 1. All new documentation should be in `Markdown` format.
 Except index files and special cases.
-2. Usage of RST blocks is not restricted.
+2. However, usage of RST blocks is not restricted.

 ## Update of old documentation guide